enofex/naikan/docs/index.md

 * **JSON File Configuration (Optional)**: Create a JSON file that contains the necessary project information you want to override from the generated file created by the Naikan Maven Plugin.The JSON file should follow a predefined structure to ensure compatibility with Naikan's data requirements.

+* **Custom Provider (Optional)**: One of the standout features of the Naikan Maven Plugin is its support for custom providers.
+Developers have the freedom to define their own data providers, allowing for tailored integration.
+This extensibility enables the plugin to adapt to the unique needs and structures of different projects.
+Additionally, the plugin offers the capability to fine-tune the order in which these custom providers are employed.

 * **CI/CD Pipeline Setup**: Configure a CI/CD pipeline using your preferred tool (e.g., Jenkins, GitLab CI/CD, Bamboo, Travis CI).
 Define the necessary pipeline stages and steps to ensure the